aubrey-sherman/warbler/notes.md

 buttons in nav bar
 log-in button
 how to fix the "requied" error messages being populated on page load
+- add labels to the edit forms so that it's outside the box

 Running questions: